Pest Control - Carpet Beetles

 Identification and life cycle of the Carpet Beetle

 All three carpet beetle species have similar life cycles.
 Adults lay eggs on a larval food source such as woolen fabric, carpets or furs.
 Eggs hatch in about two weeks, and the larvae feed for varying periods, depending upon the species and environmental conditions.
 They prefer dark, secluded places.
 When ready to pupate, the larvae might burrow further into the food or wander and burrow elsewhere.
-They may also pupate within their last larval skin if no other shelter is available.
+They might also pupate within their last larval skin if no other shelter is available.
 Although larvae don't make webs as clothes moths do, their shed skins and fecal pellets, which are about the size of a grain of salt, make it obvious where they have been feeding.

 Carpet beetle adults don't feed on fabrics but seek out pollen and nectar.
 They are attracted to sunlight, and you'll often find them feeding on the flowers of crape myrtle, spiraea, buckwheat, and other plants that produce abundant pollen.
 However, you can accidentally bring these pests inside on items such as cut flowers.
 With their rounded bodies and short antennae, carpet beetles somewhat resemble lady beetles in shape.